DEAR DOCTOR K:

-Sundowning behavior commonly occurs in people with Alzheimer’s disease, but it can also occur in older people without Alzheimer’s disease or other types of dementia.
+Sundowning behavior is quite common in people with dementia.
+However, it can also occur in older people without dementia.

 - Stick to a regular schedule.
 Take walks or exercise at the same time each day, preferably early in the day.
 Eat an early dinner and go to sleep at the same time each night.